 4. Pre-downloading Flutter development binaries will make certain artifacts and binaries available offline, which may be needed during development:

-5. Check your installation and dependencies are properly set up by running the following:
+5. Check that your installation and dependencies are properly set up by running the following:

 7. Finally, to provide support for syntax highlighting and code completion for the Dart language and Flutter framework, you need to enable some plugins for your text editor or IDE of choice.
 The Flutter documentation officially supports and provides instructions for Android Studio, IntelliJ IDEs, Visual Studio Code, and Emacs Text Editor.